MehmetCelik53/multi-agent-llm-workflow/README.md

-# Multi-Agent LLM Reflexion Workflow
+# Reflexion Agent Workflow

-This repository demonstrates a multi-agent workflow using Large Language Models (LLMs) and reflexion techniques.
-The main notebook is `reflexion_graph.ipynb`, which showcases:
+This repository contains a minimal, clean implementation of a reflexion-based agent workflow using Large Language Models (LLMs) and LangGraph.
+All unnecessary files have been removed; only the main notebook and essential files remain.

+## Main Notebook
+- **reflexion_graph.ipynb**: The core notebook demonstrating a reflexion agent that answers questions, critiques its own answers, and revises them using search results and self-reflection.

 ## Features
-- **Reflexion Agent Graph**: Implements a research agent that answers, critiques, and revises its own outputs using LangChain, LangGraph, and Tavily search.
+- **LLM Integration**: Uses Google Gemini and Anthropic models via LangChain.
-- **Search Integration**: Uses Tavily API for web search to improve answers.
+- **Search Tool**: Integrates Tavily search for real-time information retrieval.
-- **Self-Reflection**: The agent critiques its own answers and iteratively improves them.
+- **Self-Reflection**: Agent critiques and improves its own answers in multiple steps.
-- **Graph-Based Workflow**: Utilizes LangGraph to structure agent steps (draft, execute tools, revise).
+- **Graph Workflow**: Utilizes LangGraph to structure agent steps (draft, execute tools, revise).
-- **Extensible Python Modules**: Includes supporting scripts for chains, tool execution, and schema definitions.

-## Main Files
-- `reflexion_graph.ipynb`: Main notebook with agent workflow and reflexion logic.
-- `reflexion_graph.py`: Python script version of the agent workflow.
-- `Multi_agents.py`: Example multi-agent implementation.
-- `chains.py`, `execute_tools.py`, `schema.py`: Supporting modules for agent logic.
-- `requirements.txt`: Python dependencies.

 ## Quick Start
 1. Clone the repository: